jhonatanaraujo1/java-springboot-boilerplate/README.md

 To enable email functionalities, provide the necessary SMTP server credentials in the application.properties file.
 Two example server configurations are provided, choose one based on your requirements.

+### Unit Testing

+Unfortunately, the test for this section did not pass ❌, but it is crucial for all projects.
+I'll do it later.

 ### Contributing

 If you find this project helpful or valuable, consider giving it a star! ⭐ Also, follow me on LinkedIn for updates and